 There is no difficulty in mounting the Shimano derailleurs.
 On the other hand, there are a few small gestures to know to settle them precisely!

 To mount and adjust Shimano derailleurs you will need a 2 mm Allen key, a 4 mm and a 5 mm Allen key.
-It will also be necessary to add the allen wrench that tightens to screw the derailleur hanger and a Phillips screwdriver for the races of the derailers.
+It will also be necessary to add the allen wrench that tightens to screw the derailleur legs and a Phillips screwdriver for the races of the derailers.
 A torque wrench is also added to tighten the torque.

 Pictures © Frédéric Iehl